 - Maximum Trailer Length: This can vary, especially when considering the total combined length of a tow vehicle and its trailer.

-- Maximum Motorhome Length and Maximum RV Width: Some states have specific restrictions that might affect maneuverability on certain roads.
+- Maximum Motorhome Length and RV Width: Some states have specific restrictions that might affect maneuverability on certain roads.

 - Fifth Wheel Trailer and Trailer Length: Often subject to different regulations because of their unique dimensions and the potential to exceed maximum gross weight limits.

 A comparative table illustrating these differences can be exceedingly useful for drivers.
-It would list each state's allowed maximum length, maximum height, maximum combined length, and other relevant dimensions, ensuring that those vehicles towing trailers remain compliant, regardless of their route across state lines.
+It would list each state's allowed length, height, maximum combined length, and other relevant dimensions, ensuring that those vehicles towing trailers remain compliant, regardless of their route across state lines.

 Challenges of Exceeding Height Restrictions